 Geographic atrophy associated with age-related macular degeneration (GA) is a type of advanced age-related macular degeneration, or AMD.
 AMD is a disorder of the central portion of the retina in the eye, known as the macula, which is responsible for central vision and color perception.
 AMD affects vision in one or both eyes and results in progressive and chronic degeneration of the macula, often resulting in irreversible vision loss.
 AMD is a disease of aging, typically occurring after the age of 50.
 In the early stage of the disease, yellow deposits, or drusen, appear under the retina.
 Over time, the disease can progress to an intermediate stage where drusen deposits grow larger and other changes reflective of disease progression appear.
 Patients with intermediate AMD are at risk of progressing to GA or wet AMD.
 In contrast to intermediate AMD, these advanced forms are associated with progressive and often severe vision loss.
 GA is characterized by a degenerative process resulting in the progressive loss of retinal cells, which over the course of several years results in blindness.
-Wet AMD is characterized by the rapid abnormal growth of blood vessels beneath the retina.
+Wet AMD is characterized by the rapid abnormal growth of blood vessels beneath the retina and leakage.
 If left untreated, wet AMD rapidly progresses to severe vision loss.
 Wet AMD is typically treated with anti- VGEF therapies.

 Current Therapies and Their Limitations